 “It felt like payments were going nowhere but up, and I was going to pay off the loan even later.”
 The structure of her private loans left Meg exposed to the banks’ whims, and she had no recourse.

 As Meg slogged towards freedom from student loan debt, the end date drifted further into the distance.
-She knew she couldn’t go on like that.
+She knew she couldn’t go on like that — she was drowning in student loans.
 Something had to change.

 In just a couple of minutes, Meg applied for a student loan refinance through LendKey’s online portal.
 And to get better lending terms, Meg’s mom even agreed to co-sign on the loan.
 Whenever they had questions, they reached out to a LendKey customer service rep via email.

 Meg describes the customer service response time as instantaneous.
 “If I had a question, I would shoot off an email.
 I always got a response within minutes.
 This was so easy for me.
 I’m in front of my email all day anyway, so that’s how I like to communicate.”

 Within a few days, Meg was approved for a 15-year variable-rate loan.
 The interest rate is substantially lower than her prior loans – down from 10 percent to 5.79 percent – which frees up a fair bit of cash flow.